GoodnessJames/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## Task 2

-In this file (2-print_dog.c), a function is written that prints a struct dog
+In this file (2-print_dog.c), a function is written that prints the structure - struct dog
 - Prototype: void print_dog(struct dog *d);
 - The standard library was used
 - If an element of d is NULL, (nil) is printed instead of the element ( ie if name is NULL, Name: (nil) is printed)